What is a…

 To all the saints in Christ Jesus who are at Philippi, with the overseers and deacons” —Philippians 1:1 ESV

 “To all those in Rome who are loved by God and called to be saints: Grace to you and peace from God our Father and the Lord Jesus Christ.” —Romans 1:7 ESV

 “…the Spirit intercedes for the saints according to the will of God.” —Romans 8:27 ESV

 “…the love that you have shown for his name in serving the saints, as you still do.” —Hebrews 6:10 ESV

-The “saints” spoken of in Jude 1:14 are probably not the disciples of Christ, but the “innumerable company of angels” (Hebrews 12:22; Psalms 68:17), with reference to Deuteronomy 33:2.
+The “saints” spoken of in the King James Version of Jude 1:14 are probably not the disciples of Christ, but the “innumerable company of angels” (Hebrews 12:22; Psalms 68:17), with reference to Deuteronomy 33:2.

-This word is also used of the holy dead (Matthew 27:52; Rev. 18:24).
+The word “saint” is also used of the holy dead.